Farata/angulartypescript/readme.md

 This folder contains code samples from the book "Angular Development with TypeScript", Second Edition (see https://www.manning.com/books/angular-development-with-typescript-second-edition).
-All code samples use Angular 5.
+Currently, all code samples use Angular 5 but by the time this book goes to print, we'll upgrade the code to Angular 6.

 We used Angular CLI 1.7.0 (or newer) for projects generation.
 Install the latest version globally to run these samples.